 Tiffany has had four films premiere at Sundance, including her acclaimed feature documentary, Connected: An Autoblogography about Love, Death & Technology, which The New York Times proclaims as “Incredibly engaging… Examining Everything From the Big Bang to Twitter.”
-The US State Department selected Connected one of the films to represent America at embassies around the world for their 2012 American Film Showcase.
+The US State Department selected Connected as one of the films to represent America at embassies around the world for their 2012 American Film Showcase.
 Connected had an 11-city theatrical run, its TV broadcast premiere on PBS KQED, and is now available on iTunes, Amazon, Netflix and all digital platforms.

 Her earlier films include Life, Liberty & The Pursuit of Happiness, about the importance of reproductive rights in America, that premiered at Sundance in 2003 and has been used by reproductive rights organizations since.
 The film re-released in 2012 during the presidential elections.
 The Tribe, an exploration of American Jewish identity through the history of the Barbie doll, continues to be used as a teaching guide and was the first documentary short to become #1 on iTunes.
 Yelp: With Apologies to Allen Ginsberg’s Howl, about our addiction to technology and the importance of occasionally “unplugging,’ premiered at Sundance 2011 and was selected as a finalist for Guggenheim Museum & Youtube’s YouTube Play: A Biennial of Creative Video.

 THE WEBBY AWARDS: